x

 Day 1

-A dynamic coastal metropolis, Mombasa draws you in with its rich history and beguiling blend of cultures.
-For centuries, Arabs, Portuguese, Asians and British settlers have lived side by side in the enchanting old town, whose buildings meld African, European and African styles.
+A dynamic coastal metropolis, Mombasa's rich history comes from a beguiling blend of cultures.
+Over centuries, Arabs, Portuguese, Asians, and British settlers coexisted in the old town, blending African, European, and Asian architectural styles.
 Perched above the sea, Fort Jesus was built by the Portuguese in the 1590s to protect the city, while the bustling spice market is packed with fragrant stalls selling pepper, ginger and cardamom.

 Day at sea